 The level of consequences to be imposed will take into consideration the severity of the offense, the age and past disciplinary record, attendance, and academic history of the student.
-School officials have the right to look at extenuating circumstances when imposing consequences.
+School officials have the right to look at extenuating circumstances when imposing consequence.

+Problem Behavior Level 1 Level 2 Level 3 Level 4 Level 5 Required Law Enforcement Notification Attendance Issues • • • • Bullying (EC 48900r; EC 48900q, EC 48900r) • Engaged in act of bullying, including, but not limited to, bullying committed by means of an electronic act • Engaged in, or attempted to engage in, hazing as defined in law • Distribution of physical or electronic bullying or cyber bullying materials • • • •

+41

+Level Level Level Level Level Required Law

+Problem Behavior 1 2 3 4 5 Enforcement

+Notification

-Problem Behavior Tier 1 Tier 2 Tier 3 Tier 3 Illegal Required Law Enforcement Notification Attendance Issues • • • Bullying (EC 48900r; EC 48900q, EC 48900r) • Engaged in act of bullying, including, but not limited to, bullying committed by means of an electronic act • Engaged in, or attempted to engage in, hazing as defined in law • Distribution of physical or electronic bullying or cyberbullying materials • • • Contraband - Controlled Substances (EC 48900c, d, j, and p) Possession, use, administering, or under the influence of a controlled substance Possessed, offered, arranged, or negotiated to sell any drug paraphernalia Offering or selling a controlled substance Offered, arranged to sell, negotiated to sell, or sold prescription drugs Offered, arranged or negotiated to sell a controlled substance and then provided a replica substance • • Contraband - Alcohol and Intoxicants (EC 48900c) Possession or under the influence of an alcohol beverage or intoxicant Using, selling, or furnishing alcohol or an intoxicant of any kind • • Contraband - Weapons (48900b, m; 48915c(1)-(2); (5)) • Possession or selling of a firearm or an imitation firearm • Possession or selling a knife or dangerous objects • Brandishing a knife • Possessing or using an explosive (e.g. firecracker) as defined in federal law • •
+Contraband - Controlled Substances (EC 48900c, d, j, and p) Possession, use, administering, or under the influence of a controlled substance Possessed, offered, arranged, or negotiated to sell any drug paraphernalia Offering or selling a controlled substance Offered, arranged to sell, negotiated to sell, or sold prescription drugs Offered, arranged or negotiated to sell a controlled substance and then provided a replica • • • •

+substance Contraband - Alcohol and Intoxicants (EC 48900c) Possession or under the influence of an alcohol beverage or intoxicant Using, selling, or furnishing alcohol or an intoxicant of any kind • • • •

+Contraband - Weapons (48900b, m; 48915c(1)-(2); (5)) Possession or selling of a firearm or an imitation firearm Possession or selling a knife or dangerous objects Brandishing a knife Possessing or using an explosive (e.g. firecracker) as defined in federal law • • • •

+Contraband - Other Items

-Problem Behavior Tier 1 Tier 2 Tier 3 Tier 3 Illegal Required Law Enforcement Notification Use of over-the-counter or prescription medicine in a manner other than prescribed by physician Possession, sale, or distribution of unauthorized goods Possession, sale, or distribution of cigarettes or other tobacco products Possession of paraphernalia for tobacco use includes, but is not limited to e-cigarettes, vaporizers, or rolling papers • • Use of over-the-counter or prescription medicine in a manner other than prescribed by physician Possession, sale, or distribution of unauthorized goods Possession, sale, or distribution of cigarettes or other tobacco products Possession of paraphernalia for tobacco use includes, but is not limited to e-cigarettes, vaporizers, or rolling papers • • Disruption/Defiance (48900k) Disruption of school activities or willfully defying the authority of teachers, administrators, school officials, or other school personnel in the performance of their duties: • Minor disruption/defiance • • Major disruption • • • Dress Code (EC 48900k) Wearing clothing that does not fit within dress code guidelines as outlined in the handbook.
-Not wearing clothing as outlined in school dress code (no shoes, no pants, no shirt, etc.) Wearing clothing that does not fit within dress code causing a disruption to school environment • • Harassment (EC 48900k, o) Harassing, intimidating, threatening a pupil or school personnel with actual or expected effects of: Disrupting class Creating disorder Creating an intimidating or hostile educational environment • • • •
+Use of over-the-counter or prescription medicine in a manner other and prescribed by physician Possession, sale, or distribution of unauthorized goods Possession, sale, or distribution of cigarettes or other tobacco products Possession of paraphernalia for tobacco use includes, but is not limited to e-cigarettes, vaporizers, or rolling papers • • • • • •

+Problem Behavior Level 1 Level 2 Level 3 Level 4 Level 5 Required Law Enforcement Notification Disruption/Defiance (48900k) Disruption of school activities or willfully defying the authority of teachers, administrators, school officials, or other school personnel in the performance of their duties: • Minor disruption/defiance • • • Major disruption • • • Dress Code (EC 48900k) Wearing clothing that does not fit within dress code guidelines as outlined in handbook.
+Not wearing clothing as outlined in school dress code (no shoes, no pants, no shirt, etc.) Wearing clothing that does not fit within dress code causing a disruption to school environment • • • Harassment (EC 48900k, o) Harassing, intimidating, threatening a pupil or school personnel with actual or expected effects of: Disrupting class Creating disorder, Creating an intimidating or hostile educational environment • • • •